GussRw/Documentation-Laravel-Routes/README.md

 ## Params

-Routes params are defined with `@param name Description, you can use  @param in resource type routes.`
+Routes params are defined with `@param name Description`, you can use  @param in resource type routes.

 ```
 /**